DecalFree/DecalFree/README.md

 ## Hi, I'm DecalFree!

-### Most of my projects now lay at my [Forgejo Instance](https://git.decalfree.com)

-I'm a self-taught programmer with ~5 years of experience.
+I'm a self-taught programmer with 5+ years of experience.

 **Tech Stack:**